Kingerthanu/CPP_SysCall_UnixUtils/README.md

   - munzip: <br>
     └──  munzip.cpp Is Used To Read In A Given RLE Compressed File(s) Contents And Uncompress Them Based Upon The Run-Length Encoding Compression Algorithm.

+  In This, I Also Included The Program's ReadMe In Which Goes More In Depth To The Behavior And Differences Between This Implementation Of The Given UNIX Function Vs The Literal
+Implementation; Including Error Codes And Restrictions.

+  Overall This Was A Super Fun And Informational Project To Do.
+I Tried Making It Hard On Myself By Using Solely SysCall(...)
+Requests To Ensure I Knew Where/What I Was Doing And It Worked
+  Very Well.
+The Implementation Of mzip, and munzip Taught Me A Lot About The Need For Context/Interpretation Of Raw Bytes And How, Again, Everything Is Just Ones And Zeros And We Need Ways Of Interpreting
+  These To Get The "Right" Answer.